ChrisTimbol/ChrisTimbol/README.md

 <h1 align="center">Hi 👋, I'm Chris Timbol</h1>
-<h3 align="center">A passionate frontend developer from San Diego, CA. Recently graduated from CSU San Marcos and have been working on front end projects ever since.</h3>
+<h3 align="center">A passionate frontend developer from San Diego, CA. </h3>

+-  👨‍💻 Recently graduated from CSU San Marcos and have been working on front end projects ever since.

 - 🔭 I’m currently working on **my portfolio and turning it into a dev blog**